Ziplining Middle Tennessee

 The high and low rope events emphasize team building skills, learning about balance, trust, silent communication, teamwork and thinking outside the box.
 The ziplining and adventure challenges are also available for groups that reserve Valley View for camps or retreats.

-Hidden on 46 acres in a bend of the Harpeth River near Kingston Springs, Adventureworks is now in its 25th year, an impressive combination of high and low adventure challenges, and a 90 minute canopy tour of nine ziplines.
+Hidden on 46 acres in a bend of the Harpeth River near Kingston Springs, Adventureworks is an impressive combination of high and low adventure challenges, and a 90 minute canopy tour of nine ziplines.

 We joined a mixed group of varying ages, including father and young son.
 Our enthusiastic instructor, Michael, suited us up with harness and helmets, a brief training session, and we were off, chasing each other across ravines and hillsides in a series of zips, the longest being 650 feet and the highest 85 feet over a valley.